Which Rutland Water Car Park Should You Choose?

 When you arrive, you pull up alongside the barrier and take a ticket.
 Keep hold of this, and before you leave visit one of the machine and pay for your parking.
 Cash, card or contactless payments are accepted.

 You then have about 10 minutes to leave the car park.
-Drive up to the barrier, and it should recognise your ticket and automatically open.
+Drive up to the barrier, and it should recognise your vehicle and automatically open.

-You can buy a pass from the Visitor Centre at Sykes Lane, the Watersports Centre at Whitwell or the Fishing Lodge at Normanton.
+You can buy a pass from the Visitor Centre at Sykes Lane.

 Nearby Towns